 4. IEEE-USA and Section 7

 IEEE-USA previously contacted the Commission to request more active use of Section 7 to facilitate the development of innovative technology in the US.
 In its April 18, 2011 letter to FCC, it made several suggestions on how the Commission could expedite the deliberation of new technologies.
 The 2011 letter compared the lack of any Commission guidance on how Section 7 issues would be treated with the Commission’s “Informal Timeline for Consideration of Applications for Transfers or Assignments of Licenses or Authorizations Relating to Complex Mergers” and an “Informal Guideline for Section 10(c) Forbearance Petitions” and suggested that similar guidelines be developed for Section 7 issue that have a statutory time limit.

-5Federal Government Issues
+5. Federal Government Frequency Sharing Issues

-At present allocations areny.
+At present there may be some coprimary federal government use of this spectrum under the auspices of the National Telecommunications and Information Administration (NTIA) pursuant to its authority under Sections 305 and 902 of the Act since all spectrum allocations above 95 GHz are shared between federal and nonfederal users.
+However, the very nature of these frequencies greatly facilitates much easier sharing than at lower frequencies due to high path loss resulting from atmospheric absorption as well has the small very directional antennas made possible by very small wavelengths.
+As a result of these factors, interference is much less likely at lower frequencies and NTIA has previously used this observation to introduce an unprecedented direct coordination system to speed coordination of nongovernment licenses in its Web Based Frequency Coordination for the lower adjacent 70/80/90 GHz bands.
+It should be noted that the language of Section 7(a) appears to apply to both NTIA and FCC.
 Section 305 of the Act exempts the President’s authority over federals spectrum users, delegated to NTIA in Title IX of the Act, from the provisions of Section 301 and 303, but not from all sections of the Act.

-In view of NTIA’s interest in the use of commercial off-the-shelf (COTS) technology for federal wireless systems and the Commercial Department’s mission to promote “job creation, economic growth, sustainable development and improved standards of living for all Americans” it is edsupportive.
+In view of NTIA’s interest in the use of commercial off-the-shelf (COTS) technology for federal wireless systems and the Commercial Department’s mission to promote “job creation, economic growth, sustainable development and improved standards of living for all Americans” it is expected that NTIA should be supportive to facilitating the introduction of new technology for nongovernment users in the bands above 95 GHz as they have been in lower bands.

 II.
 DECLATORY RULING REQUEST

-ursuant to Section 303(r) of the Act and Section 1.2 of the Commission's rules, respectfully petitions the Commission to issue a Declaratory Ruling on a narrow issue with significant implications: that requests for rulemaking or waivers dealing with frequencies above 95 GHz be presumed to be “a new technology or service” within the context of Section 7 of the Communications Act of 1934, as amended.
+Pursuant to Section 303(r) of the Act and Section 1.2 of the Commission's rules, IEEE-USA respectfully petitions the Commission to issue a Declaratory Ruling on a narrow issue with significant implications: that requests for rulemaking or waivers dealing with frequencies above 95 GHz be presumed to be “a new technology or service” within the context of Section 7 of the Communications Act of 1934, as amended.